 Love him or hate him, Chael Sonnen is coming back to the cage.

-The outspoken Oregonian is set to take on fellow middleweight Brian “All-American” Stann this October in a fight which he admitted in an interview with Heavy.com is a more difficult match up than he had anticipated.
+As noted last week, the outspoken Oregonian is set to take on fellow middleweight Brian “All-American” Stann this October in a fight which he admitted in an interview with Heavy.com is a more difficult match up than he had anticipated.

 “It’s a lot harder fight than I thought I was going to have.
 I didn’t think I was going to have the #6 guy in the world right out of the gate,” Sonnen said.
 “I was trying to get an easy one.
 I was trying to get Wanderlei or Anderson or “Bigfoot” or just some Silva in general would have been really nice.
 When I saw that that was starting to get less likely, I called out `The Karate Kid.’
 They’ve thwarted my plans here, and now I’ve got to go and do a real match.